Yasin1211/Loot-That-Auto/README.md

 # Loot-That-Auto
-*There is lots of people who let their wallets or money inside the car during a Grand Theft Auto or a simple car theft situation, so...*
+*There is lots of people who let their wallets or money inside the car during a Grand Theft Auto or a simple car theft situation, so*
 *... you can now loot every vehicle ingame!*

 A simple CLEO script mod that allows you to rob/loot every car ingame for GTA